Version Differences

 • The grave holes in Kakariko Graveyard force you to grab their edges/jump over them as Link tries to enter (whether you grab or jump over them depends on your approaching speed).

-• The hover boot and rock-jump methods of stealing the fishing rod are fixed
+• The hover boots and rock-jump methods of stealing the fishing rod are fixed.

 • The edges of the grave holes in Kakariko Graveyard no longer force you to grab or jump over them as you try to enter.

-Version 1.2 is the second revision to the game.
+NTSC 1.2 is the second revision for the US/Japanese release of the game.
 This update corrects more text as well makes some notable graphical and sound changes to the game, censoring the blood as well as replacing a controversial song within one of its temples.
 It also fixes an item-receiving glitch.

 • Ganondorf's and Ganon's blood have been changed from red to green